MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 After launching Teams, select the Calls tab on your left to see suggested contacts.
 Select the Video icon on the contact card to call a suggested contact, of use the search bar to find a contact and call them.

 >![Note]
 > Teams desktop users are not able to record a one-to-one call (i.e. an outgoing or incoming ad hoc call).
 To record a one-to-one call with a contact in your company or outside your company, a Teams desktop user must initiate the call using the Meet Now feature.
 (The Meet Now feature is not available for Teams mobile users.)
-Learn more about the Meet Now feature here
+Learn more about the [Meet Now feature](https://github.com/MicrosoftDocs/dynamics-365-mixed-reality-pr/blob/toc-sandbox/mr-docs/remote-assist/teams-pc-all.md#make-and-record-a-one-to-one-call-with-a-remote-assist-hololens-user-using-the-meet-now-feature).

 ### Make a one-to-one call to Remote Assist user outside your company